 - Schweitzer-Mauduit International, Inc., a manufacturer of specialty paper

 - Belden Inc., a manufacturer of wire and other signal transmission products

 - US 1 Industries, a trucking company

-Brink also advises a number of other publicly traded companies, including Southern Company and PNM Resources, on a more occasional basis, and he regularly advises e-commerce and other start-ups with respect to venture capital and other financing issues.
+Brink also advises a number of other publicly traded companies, including Southern Company, on a more occasional basis, and he regularly advises e-commerce and other start-ups with respect to venture capital and other financing issues.